rachelschoen/credit-risk-classification/report-template.md

 The goal of this analysis is to develop a supervised machine learning model to predict whether a loan is healthy (class 0) or high-risk (class 1).
 We will utilize logistic regression as a binary classifier for our model.
 The analysis was performed on financial data, with a specific focus on loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
 The objective is to classify the loan status as either healthy (0) or high-risk (1).
 The dataset used consists of 77,500 entries in a CSV file.

-The stages of the machine learning process in this analysis included:
+The stages of the machine learning process in this analysis include:

     - Splitting the data into labels and features, with the loan status (healthy or high-risk) as the label and the remaining seven columns as features.
     - Dividing the data into training and testing sets.